June 19-21, 2026

 Residents' Small Animal Hybrid & Circular External Skeletal Fixation Workshop

-An advanced course developed for veterinary surgical residents with a high level of orthopedic interest and experience.
-Advanced hybrid and circular external fixation principles, as well as emerging trends in the field, will be taught through a hands-on curriculum.
-This 3-day agenda covers the construction of frames for complicated fractures, non-unions, bone defects, antebrachial length discrepancies and other limb salvage techniques, as well as how to carry out a pre-surgical plan to correct common angular limb deformities.
+This three-day agenda covers the construction of frames for complex fractures, non-unions, bone defects, antebrachial length discrepancies, and pre-surgical planning to correct common angular limb deformities.
 Modern biomechanical and surgical principles will be discussed, providing attendees with the latest advancements in external fixation.

-By attending, veterinary surgical residents will have the opportunity to refine their orthopedic skills, deepen their knowledge, and stay up-to-date with the latest surgical techniques and advancements in the field.
+By attending, veterinary surgical residents can refine their orthopedic skills, deepen their knowledge, and stay up-to-date with the latest surgical techniques and advancements in the field.

 Objectives: